manthanugemuge/QR-Code-Generator/README.md

 ## How to use Project

-- Download or clone the repository Website :
+- Download or Clone the repository Website :

 ```
 https://github.com/ManthanUgemuge/QRCodeGenerator.git